mauritssilvis/lesTools/README.md

 ### Module

-The `nearWallScaling` module, which can be found in the [nearWallScaling folder](nearWallScaling) of this toolbox, facilitates the study of the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows.
+The `nearWallScaling` module, which can be found in the [nearWallScaling](nearWallScaling) folder of this toolbox, facilitates the study of the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows (Silvis et al. 2017; Silvis and Verstappen n.d.).

 ### Usage